Tagliatelle alla Bolognese is a hearty, satisfying dish that everyone adores!

 - Next, it’s important to chop the vegetables finely.
 They’ll cook down into the sauce and barely be noticeable.

-- Then add the wine and allow the liquid and alcohol to evaporate as well.
+- Add the wine and allow the liquid and alcohol to evaporate as well.
 After that, add the remaining sauce ingredients and simmer for 2 hours with the lid on.

-- Finally, cook tagliatelle in boiling, salted water until just cooked and still has a bit of bite.
-This is known as “al dente”.
+- Finally, cook the tagliatelle in boiling salted water until just cooked and still with a bit of bite.
+This is known as “al dente.”

 What to serve with Tagliatelle alla Bolognese